 What makes a good design good and a bad design bad?
 We could start by exploring what design is.
-I will start by outlining my understanding of design from the point of view of a product/graphic designer.
+If you don't mind, I will start by outlining my understanding of design from a product design point of view.

-What if we turn to Dieter Rams, who is famous for his Braun designs and his philosophy of “Less is more.”, for some advice.
-Rams has composed a list of 10 design principles that are to this day upheld as the golden rules of design.
+What if we turn to Dieter Rams, who is famous for his Braun designs and his philosophy of “Less is more.”, for some design advice.
+Rams has composed a list of 10 design principles that are upheld as the golden rules of design to this day.

 1) Is innovative